CorporateRewards/docs-redstone/source/includes/api/catalogues.md

 Parameter | Type | Info
 --------- | ---- | ----
-id | Array | Otptional - A list of product ids.
+id | Array | Optional - A list of product ids.
 This will return products which have ids that match an integer supplied in this list. status | String | Optional - Only products with this status will be returned.
-For example 'Pending' or 'Approved'. sku | String | Optional - Specific product SKU. country_id | Array | Otptional - A list of country ids.
+For example 'Pending' or 'Approved'. sku | String | Optional - Specific product SKU. country_id | Array | Optional - A list of country ids.
 This will return products which have associated countries with an id that matches an integer supplied in this list. availability | String | Optional - Indicates whether a product is available, the value must be either 'True' or 'False'. brand_id | Integer | Optional - Only products linked to this brand_id will be returned. page | Integer | Optional - The requested page number.
 Defaults to page 1 if not supplied.
 Optional.